socialray/makahiki-ktuh/doc/installation-makahiki-heroku.rst

   * set up static files.

-This command will produce lots of output and may take more than 20 minutes to upload Makahiki to Heroku.
+This command will produce lots of output and may take more than 20 minutes to upload Makahiki to Heroku, depending on your network.
 After uploading Makahiki you will have to answer 'Y' to the question "Do you wish to continue (Y/n)?" during the process.

 .. warning:: initialize_instance will delete any Makahiki challenge configuration actions!